 We liked her first book.
 But this second book, the one with snickerdoodles, doughnuts, and chocolate egg creams?
 This one is already food stained and well loved.
 Whoopie pies!

 A few years ago, you could not have told me that a gluten-free, dairy-free, egg-free chocolate chip cookie would make the best ice cream sandwich I had ever eaten.
 Remember It’s It bars?
 I grew up on them.
 In fact, when I was in high school, I think I might have eaten one nearly every day of the week.
 (The cafeteria food was wretched.
 That was lunch, sadly.)
 Erin has a recipe for gluten-free vegan It’s It bars in her book.
 She calls for peppermint extract and dips them in chocolate.
-We decided not to, and replaced her flours with our whole-grain mix, and that’s why I’m not calling them It’s It bars.
+We decided not to, and replaced her flours with our all-purpose flour blend, and that’s why I’m not calling them It’s It bars.
 But if you ate them, you will remember them through this.

 Making these gave Lu the chance to eat her first ice cream sandwich.
 “Ice cream!
 Sandwich!” she kept chanting as I made them.
 Generally, you want to use enough ice cream to fill the sandwich to the edges.
 But she didn’t need that much ice cream.
 Nor did she finish this.
 However, as you can see, she approved.

-420 grams whole-grain flour mix
+420 grams gluten-free all-purpose flour blend

 1 cup organic cane sugar